 For more information on creating successful email content, head to our Guide to Email Design.
 For information on how frequently you should target engaged customers, read Create a Sending Schedule Based on Email Engagement.

 Monitor Your Deliverability

-It is important to consistently monitor the performance of your campaigns and flows, keeping track of not only open rates, but the other deliverability metrics that affect your sender reputation as well.
-When you see a dip in open rates, this signifies that something is going wrong with your email sends.
-You may need to readjust your messaging to better resonate with your audience, or perhaps the conditions of your engaged segment need to be updated.
-In either case, monitoring email outcomes allows you to avoid the serious damage to your reputation that will happen if problems persist.
+It's important to consistently monitor the performance of your campaigns and flows, keeping track of, not only open rates, but the other deliverability metrics that affect your sender reputation as well.
+When you see a dip in open rates, then something is likely wrong with your email sends.
+You may need to readjust your messaging to resonate with your audience or update the conditions of your engaged segment.
+In either case, monitoring email outcomes allows you to avoid seriously damaging your sender reputation.